Research & Statistics

 - Languages Spoken in the U.S.

-This link contains a list of all of the languages spoken in the United States, according to the Census Bureau 2006-2008 American Community Survey, which was released in 2010.
-There are currently 325 languages spoken nationwide!
+This link contains a list of all of the languages spoken in the United States according to the latest data from the Census Bureau’s 2009 – 2013 American Community Survey, which was released in 2015.
+There are currently at least 350 languages spoken nationwide!

 - Number of Languages spoken in Each State

-This link contains a list of the number of languages spoken by Americans in each state across the U.S. The top five states with the highest variety of languages used include California (213), New York (173), Texas (170), Washington (166) and Florida (162).
+This link contains a list of the number of languages spoken by Americans in each state across the U.S. The top five states with the highest variety of languages used include California (251), Texas (201), Washington (193), Arizona (180) and Virginia (167).